Advocacy

 The Confidentiality of Alcohol and Drug Abuse Patient Records regulations, 42 CFR Part 2, was designed to facilitate health integration and information exchange within new health care models while continuing to protect the privacy and confidentiality of patients seeking treatment for substance use disorders.

-ABHW members advocate for alignment of substance use disorder privacy protections with the Health Insurance Portability and Accountability Act (HIPAA) for the purposes of treatment, payment, and health care operations in an effort to provide patients safe, coordinated, and informed care.
+ABHW members successfully advocated for aligning substance use disorder privacy protections with the Health Insurance Portability and Accountability Act (HIPAA) for treatment, payment, and health care operations in an effort to provide patients with safe, coordinated, and informed care.

 ABHW is the founder and chair of the Partnership to Amend 42 CFR Part 2 (Partnership).
-The Partnership is a coalition of more than 35 organizations representing stakeholders from across the health care spectrum committed to aligning Part 2 with the treatment, payment, and health care operations language in HIPAA in order to ensure appropriate access to patient information that is essential for provided whole-person care.
+The Partnership is a coalition of 50 organizations representing stakeholders from across the health care spectrum and successfully aligned Part 2 with the treatment, payment, and health care operations language in HIPAA to ensure appropriate access to patient information essential for providing whole-person care.
+Read more about the Partnership here

 Medicare and Medicaid